URANUS: Radio Frequency Tracking, Classification and Identification of Unmanned Aircraft Vehicles: Introduction and Motivation

-Most commercial drones are autonomous (vehicles) or remotely controlled by users vehicles via the standard Wi-Fi frequency bands, i.e. $2.4$~GHZ and $5.0$~GHz.
-They can be programmed to execute tasks that span from object tracking, and delivery, to committing illegal activities such as privacy violations, destroying critical infrastructures and harming public safety during crowded events~\cite{tedeschi_tdsc2022}.
-Given the above threats, in the last few years, several countermeasures based on audio, video, thermal and Radio-Frequency (RF) signals have been exploited for drone detection, identification and tracking.
-However, the performance of these systems can be affected when the surrounding environment is impaired (e.g. weather conditions, noise, low light visibility).
-Indeed, most of the critical infrastructures adopt \ac{RF}/\ac{DF} and kinematics radar sensors that detect all types of drones by analyzing the reflected signals and comparing them to a database for drone characterization.
-As a consequence of the high number of unauthorized UAVs operating in the skies, it is crucial to deploy a system framework to identify, classify and track timely, malicious UAVs by leveraging the data provided by radar sensors.
+Most commercial drones are autonomous or remotely controlled vehicles, that leverage the standard Wi-Fi frequency bands, \emph{i.e.} $2.4$~\emph{GHz}~\cite{fabra2017impact} and $5.0$~\emph{GHz}~\cite{zeng2018cellular}.
+They can be programmed to execute tasks that span from object tracking~\cite{fu2023siamese}, and delivery, to committing illegal activities such as privacy violations, destroying critical infrastructures, and harming public safety during crowded events~\cite{tedeschi_tdsc2022}.
+Given the above threats, several countermeasures~\cite{yaacoub2020security} based on audio, video, thermal, and Radio Frequency signals have been exploited in the last few years for drone identification and tracking.
+However, the performance of these systems is affected when the surrounding environment is impaired (e.g. weather conditions, noise, low light visibility).
+Indeed, most critical infrastructures adopt \ac{RFDF} and kinematics radar sensors that track all types of drones by analyzing the reflected signals and comparing them to a database for drone characterization.
+Due to the high number of unauthorized \acp{UAV} operating in the skies, it is crucial to deploy a system framework to track, classify and identify timely, malicious \acp{UAV} by leveraging the data provided by radar sensors.

-\textbf{Contribution.} To address the above introduced challenging scenario, in this paper we propose \proto.
-It is a system specifically designed to \textit{track}, \textit{classify} and \textit{identify} \ac{UAS}, as they fly within a defined area, from data provided by certain types of sensors.
-Our work, performed over a real dataset of UAVs flights provided by \ac{NATO}~\cite{Kaggle2021_DATNATO}, demonstrates that it is possible to: \begin{itemize} \item identify, classify and track one or more drones in flight; \item classify fixed wing and multi-copter drones; \item analyze both \ac{RF}/\ac{DF} and kinematics sensors to detect aerial vehicles in critical infrastructures. \end{itemize} We provide a machine learning framework, namely \proto, based on Random Forest that reaches a classification accuracy of $93.4$\% in the detection, classification and tracking of one or multiple specific drones.
-Our prototype implementation, available online as opens source code~\cite{uranus_code}, adopts popular libraries and tools such as \textit{scikit-learn}, \textit{pandas}, and \textit{scipy}.